-Ms. Rystedt has been Executive Director, Chief Administrative Officer since March 2009.
+Ms. Rystedt has been Head of Business Development, Business Support and Transformation since January 2019.
+She had previously worked as Executive Director, Chief Administrative Officer since March 2009.
 Prior to that, she served as Head of Business Development & IT at SEB Life beginning in 2005.
 From 2002 to 2005, she served as Head of IT at SEB Trygg Liv, and before that she served in other capacities at SEB Trygg Liv and Enskilda Securities and as a member of the Group Staff within the SEB Group, beginning in 1990.